ghanshyampratap/-Smart_EV_Charger/README.md

 3. It schedules the charging time accordingly.
 4. The user can monitor or adjust charging anytime through the mobile app.

+## 🖼️ Images & Videos
+Here you can find project images and demo videos: